pqrs-org/Karabiner-Elements/DEVELOPMENT.md

 ## Core Processes

 - `Karabiner-Core-Service`
-    - Seize the input devices and modify events then post events using `Karabiner-DriverKit-VirtualHIDDevice`.
+    - Seizes only the input devices that are configured to be modified, then modifies and reposts the resulting events via `Karabiner-DriverKit-VirtualHIDDevice`.
-    - It is run with root privileges which are required to seize the device and send events to the virtual driver.
+    - It is run with root privileges which are required to seize devices and send events to the virtual driver.
 - `karabiner_session_monitor`
     - It informs `Karabiner-Core-Service` of the user currently using the console.
       Karabiner-Core-Service will change the owner of the Unix domain socket that `Karabiner-Core-Service` provides for `karabiner_console_user_server`.